yaccob/intervals/README.md

       In a real-world scenario I now have two options regarding how to proceed:

-      * Either I clarify this in advance by asking the stakeholders if they have a strong preference for any speficication.
+      * Either I clarify this in advance by asking the stakeholders if they have a strong preference for any specification.

       * Or I find which option is most preferable from implementation (and/or -performance) point of view and suggest that option to the stakeholder, reasoning why this would be the "better" option.